henriquebarrosx/henriquebarrosx/README.md

 ## Hey, I'm Henrique 👋

 🇧🇷 Living in Maceió, Alagoas <br>
-💻 Web developer at Instituto de Tecnologia de Alagoas (ITEC), in Brazil <br>
+💻 Mobile Developer at Instituto de Tecnologia de Alagoas (ITEC), in Brazil <br>

 ## How to reach me 📫